 "Ok, I'm all yours for the next 20 minutes.
 What should we do?"

 Follow her lead.
-The world is full of humiliation for kids, so for this 20 minutes just be an incompetent bumbler and let her win.
+Every day is full of times when your child feels smaller, less powerful.
+So for this 20 minutes just be an incompetent bumbler and let her win.
 Giggling releases pent-up fears and anxiety, so make sure to play, giggle, be silly.
 Have a pillow fight.
 Wrestle.
 Snuggle.
 Let her tell you what's on her mind, let her rant or cry.
 Just accept all those feelings.
 Be 100% present.
 Feeling DELIGHT in your child may be the most important factor in his development.
 And his cooperation.

 10. Remember that connection and compassion are the secrets that help children WANT to follow your lead.